robotscott/projects/lever-jobs-posting/readme.md

 All function realated to the Lever API are contained within the jobListing object.

-The page building functions append all content to an element with the id "careers".
+The page building functions append all content to an element with the id "careers-api".
 The page on which these functions are being called must have an element with that id.

-The jobListing object contains six variables for controlling career page output.
+The jobListing object contains eight variables for controlling career page output.

 - companyName: Should be set the to FI's Lever username
+- careerContainer: Defines the container for content to be appended to
+- listPageInfo: Object that defines what information will be included about each job posting on the list page.
+	+ Variables include date, location, team, department, commitment, shortDescription, fullDescription, learnMore, and applyNow.
+	+ Each is included by setting the variable to true.
 - initialOrder: Defines the listing page's initial sorting order.
 Options are AtoZ, ZtoA, newest, or oldest
 - userSortOptions: Set to true to add sort option dropdown for user
 - filterOptions: Add filtering categories as a string with multiple categories seperated by commas.
 Options include location, commitment, team, and/or department.
 Leaving as undifined will omit filtering options.